Coded Illumination for Improved Lensless Imaging: Simulations

 \subsection{Effect of Illumination on Reconstruction}

 We first evaluate the conditioning of different illumination patterns by observing the singular values of the system matrices in \eqref{eq:tikhonov_sep}.
 The matrices that have flat singular value spectrum provide better recovery performance \cite{asif2017flatcam,antipa2018diffusercam,golub1996matrix}.
 We tested different types of binary, separable illumination patterns for this experiment.
 We generate different instances of matrices $P_L,P_R$ and use outer products of all pairs of columns to generate the illumination patterns.
-We ensure that the union of all the patterns should illuminate all the pixels (i.e., if we add columns of $P_L,P_R$, they should be nonzero everywhere). \textbf{Uniform:} One pattern that illuminates all the pixels simultaneously; $P_L,P_R$ are vectors of all ones. \textbf{Random:} $P_L$ and $P_R$ are $k\times n$ binary random matrices that generate $k^2$ patterns. \textbf{Orthogonal:} We tested two types of orthogonal patterns (shifting dots and repeated Hadamard) that yield identical system matrices in \eqref{eq:tikhonov_blkDiag}. \textbf{Shifting dots:} $P_L,P_R$ are $k\times n$ matrices, each of which consist of $k\times k$ identity matrices stacked on top of each other (as described in \eqref{eq:shifting_dots}).
+We ensure that the union of all the patterns should illuminate all the pixels (i.e., if we add columns of $P_L,P_R$, they should be nonzero everywhere). \textbf{Uniform:} One pattern that illuminates all the pixels simultaneously; $P_L,P_R$ are vectors of all ones. \textbf{Random:} $P_L$ and $P_R$ are $k\times n$ binary random matrices that generate $k^2$ patterns. \textbf{Orthogonal:} We tested two types of orthogonal patterns (shifting dots and repeated Hadamard) that yield identical system matrices in \eqref{eq:tikhonov_blkDiag}. \textbf{Shifting dots:} $P_L,P_R$ are $k\times n$ matrices, each of which consists of $k\times k$ identity matrices stacked on top of each other (as described in \eqref{eq:shifting_dots}).
 The base illumination pattern consists of dots separated by $k$ pixels along the horizontal and vertical directions.
 We generate a total of $k^2$ illumination patterns, each of which is a shifted version of the base pattern.
-The summation of all the patterns will give us a uniform illumination pattern. \textbf{ Repeated Hadamard:} As an extension to shifting dots, $P_L,P_R$ are $k\times n$ matrices, each of which consist of the same $k\times k$ orthogonal Hadamard matrix stacked on top of each other.
+The summation of all the patterns will give us a uniform illumination pattern. \textbf{ Repeated Hadamard:} As an extension to shifting dots, $P_L,P_R$ are $k\times n$ matrices, each of which consists of the same $k\times k$ orthogonal Hadamard matrix stacked on top of each other.
+We can use grayscale or color patterns to illuminate the scene.
+In real experiments, the calibration of the projector and nonlinearity of color/intensity ranges pose additional challenges.